 BUILDING LOCAL CAPACITY TO SERVE VULNERABLE WOMEN & YOUTH

 In 2011 PCI received funding from USAID for the Tsela Kgopo (“Winding Road”) Orphans and Vulnerable Children (OVC) and Gender Project.
-Tsela Kgopo is designed to contribute to the national agenda of addressing factors that increase the vulnerability of OVC, adolescent girls and women, such as HIV/AIDS, chronic poverty, neglect, exploitation and abuse.
-The program collaborates with government, universities and other educational institutions, the private sector and Civil Society Organizations to address the needs of OVC and their families with a focus on addressing gender issues.
-Through community mobilization, the program raises awareness about neglect, exploitation and abuse of children, adolescents and women, and supports communities to take action to address these challenges.
+Tsela Kgopo contributed to the national agenda of addressing factors that increase the vulnerability of OVC, adolescent girls and women, such as HIV/AIDS, chronic poverty, neglect, exploitation and abuse.
+The program collaborated with government, universities and other educational institutions, the private sector and Civil Society Organizations to address the needs of OVC and their families with a focus on addressing gender issues.
+Through community mobilization, the program raised awareness about neglect, exploitation and abuse of children, adolescents and women, and supported communities to take action to address these challenges.

 Because of the success achieved in Tsela Kgopo, PCI was recently awarded the 5-year Botswana Comprehensive Care for Orphans and Vulnerable Children project, which will continue to build on its successes achieved in Tsela Kgopo and improve the care and resiliency of OVC and their caregivers in Botswana through comprehensive, integrated, gender-sensitive and evidence-based programming.
 In addition, local capacity at family, civil society, and government levels will be strengthened for optimal local ownership and sustainable impact.